Alkaline Diet Proof & Scientific Evidence

 Authors: Wynn E, Krieg MA, Aeschlimann JM, Burckhardt P.

 “Dietary acid charge enhances bone loss.
 Bicarbonate or alkali diet decreases bone resorption in humans.
-We compared the effect of an alkaline mineral water, rich in bicarbonate, with that of an acid one, rich in calcium only, on bone markers, in young women with a normal calcium intake….In calcium sufficiency, the acid calcium-rich water had no effect on bone resorption, while the alkaline water rich in bicarbonate led to a significant decrease of PTH and of S-CTX.”
+We compared the effect of alkaline mineral water, rich in bicarbonate, with that of an acid one, rich in calcium only, on bone markers, in young women with a normal calcium intake….In calcium sufficiency, the acid calcium-rich water had no effect on bone resorption, while the alkaline water rich in bicarbonate led to a significant decrease of PTH and of S-CTX.”

 Alkaline Water Prevents Bone Loss, Supports Bone Strength